Last Updated on September 1, 2020 by Jake

 Purchasing a pool table can be a large investment.
-There are many different factors that play a role in which pool table is the best for you.
-Before buying, one of the questions that many people ask is what is the difference between a wood vs slate pool table?
+Various factors play a role in the type of table that is the best for you.
+Before buying, one of the questions that many people ask is what is the difference between wood vs slate pool table?

 Wood Pool Table

 The material used to construct wood pool tables is lighter than slate.
 Because of this, it’s much more mobile and easy to move around your game room.

 The wood material is much cheaper than the slate material used to make pool tables.
 Because of this, wood pool tables are naturally cheaper than slate pool tables.
 So, if you are on a budget a wood pool table option might be the preferred option for you.

 In addition to price, wood pool tables are oftentimes the best pool table for kids.
 This is because of two reasons:

 - First, as mentioned before, a cheap pool table is preferable for kids and beginners.
 You don’t want to invest a ton of money into something when you don’t know if the people using it will like it or not.

 - Second, there aren’t many options out there for mini pool tables made of slate.
 Often, the best pool table for beginners is a table that is smaller than the regulation size.
 There is an abundance of mini wood pool tables but not so many slate options.